 In True Ghost Stories I’ve brought you experiences from my Grandmother’s pub, The Royal Oak (don’t worry, we’ll be going back, there’s a couple of really weird stories still to come!): now I’d like to fill you in on some of my own personal experiences.
 From the Hotel...

-The Hotel was another example of an old building steeped in history, like the Royal Oak the hotel was built in the 1700s.
-And like the Royal Oak, it had its fair share of hauntings...
+The Hotel was another example of an old building steeped in history, just like the Royal Oak the hotel was built in the 1700s.
+And like the Royal Oak, it had its fair share of hauntings.

-The first story I’d like to share from the Hotel is the first time I actually witnessed a ghost with my own eyes.
-I’d been working in the pub trade for around ten years, and had basically been born into the industry.
+The first story I’d like to share is the first time I actually witnessed a ghost with my own eyes.
+I’d been working in the pub trade for around ten years and had basically been born into the industry.
 Even though I’d worked in some really old places, most of which with a story to tell, I’d never actually seen anything for myself.
 That changed one summer night.

-This one night, when I was awoken by my bedroom door opening behind me, I knew something was off.
-I turned to see my dad inside the room, door closed.
-He wasn’t looking at me; he was staring in the direction of the windows.
+When I turned I was relieved to see my dad inside the room, beside the closed door.
+But he wasn’t looking at me; he was staring in the direction of the windows.
 It was clear from his posture that he was listening intently to something out there.
-My dad can sometimes be, well, reactionary, so there was no way I was opening my trap to speak now, especially after screwing up and not locking the door.
+My dad can sometimes be, well, reactionary, so there was no way I was opening my mouth to speak now, especially after screwing up and not locking the bedroom door.

 I was pretty freaked out.
-He’d never done anything like this before and for a second I thought I could end up on a reconstruction on Crimewatch myself.
+He’d never done this before and for a second I thought I could end up on a reconstruction on Crimewatch myself.
 He just stood there facing the window, looking.
 And listening.
-I too looked out of the window, in an attempt to see what he’d heard.
+I too turned attention to the window, in an attempt to see the source of what he’d heard.
 As far as I could make out, there was nothing going on, so I turned back to him.
-He still wasn’t looking at me, eyes peering through the dark out of the windows.
+He still wasn’t looking at me.
+His eyes were fixed, peering through the dark at the windows.
 It was especially dark as the curtains were drawn, so it was no surprise when he took a few steps towards the window to get a better look, stopping a few feet away.

 My eyes were adjusting to the light now and I turned back to the window myself.
 Still nothing.
-Still no way I was saying anything.
-I looked at him, back at the windows, back at him, and then the strangest thing happened.
+No signs of movement, no sound.
+I was still reluctant to say anything.
+Just because I couldn’t hear it, didn’t mean it wasn’t there, whatever it was.
+By now, I’m gripped by curiosity.
+I looked at him, back at the windows, back at him, and then the strangest thing happened...

 Right before my eyes, as I was looking at him.
-The figure I thought was my dad faded away into nothing.
-I sat upright.
-Trying to wrap my head around what was going on.
+The figure I thought was my dad faded into nothing.
+I slowly sat upright and tried to wrap my head around what was going on.
 I wasn’t scared, which I found odd.
-I even thought I might have been dreaming, so I pinched myself.
-I really grabbed and twisted hard.
-Okay, you’re awake.
+I even thought at this point I might have been dreaming, so I pinched myself.
+Nothing happened.
+I tried again, really grabbing and twisting hard.
+My next thought was Okay, you’re definitely awake.
 Now what?
 I sat up for another few minutes trying to explain it.
-I didn’t fancy the idea of getting out of bed so I lay back down and after a few minutes, I fell back asleep.
+I didn’t fancy the idea of getting out of bed, so I lay back down and after a few minutes, I fell back asleep.

 The next morning I woke up, and being the non-morning person that I am, I was groggy.
 I wasn’t groggy for long as I suddenly remembered what had happened the previous night.
 Now I’m wide awake with a hazy and more-than-slightly confusing memory of my dad being in my room.
 Again, not afraid, but curious to find out what he’d been looking for.
 I quickly got up, dressed, and left my room.
 Well, I tried to leave, but the door didn’t open.